Dynamic Quantile Function Models: Empirical Studies

+for each $i \in \{1 \ddd n_t - 1\}$.
+We then summarise each $\mathbf{y}_{t}$ by a QF-valued observation $X_{t} = S(\mathbf{y}_{t})$.
+The summarisation function $S$ here corresponds to the L-moment estimator of $g$-and-$h$ parameters.
+The L-moment estimator matches the first four L-moments of the $g$-and-$h$ distribution to the sample L-moments, which are computed using all of the one-minute returns within a day.
+The implementation details of the L-moment method are in Appendix~\ref{app:lmoment}.
+The four-dimensional mapped vector is obtained via $\boldsymbol{\xi}_{t} = \mathcal{M}(X_{t})$ for each $t \in \{1 \ddd T\}$.
+The conditional joint distribution of $\boldsymbol{\xi}_{t}$ is given by the model in Section~\ref{sec:xit_dist}.
+The parameters are estimated using the adaptive MCMC algorithm described in Section~\ref{sec:mcmc} whose configuration is identical to that for the simulation study.

-To illustrate that the g-and-h quantile functions are adequate summaries of the distributional features of one-minute returns, QQ-plots are shown in Figure~\ref{fig:ghqq} where sample quantiles of one-minute returns are plotted against the estimated g-and-h quantiles for three stylised days.
+To illustrate that the $g$-and-$h$ quantile functions are adequate summaries of the distributional features of one-minute returns, QQ-plots are shown in Figure~\ref{fig:ghqq} where sample quantiles of one-minute returns are plotted against the estimated $g$-and-$h$ quantiles for three stylised days.
 On the last trading day of a very volatile year, December 31, 2009, the returns are strongly negatively skewed.
 An infamous ``flash crash" occurred on May 6, 2010, which resulted in one-minute returns being extremely heavy-tailed.
 On April 4, 2014, the intra-daily returns are approximately normally distributed.
-From the QQ-plots, it can be seen that the g-and-h quantile functions can provide reasonable approximations to these distributional shapes.
+From the QQ-plots, it can be seen that the $g$-and-$h$ quantile functions can provide reasonable approximations to these distributional shapes.

 \FloatBarrier